linda-seiter/cmsc115_2252/week3/week3_lesson.md

 ## Conclusion

-Equivalence Partitioning, Boundary Value Analysis, and Decision Tables are common functional testing techniques for reducing the number of test cases.
+Equivalence Partitioning, Boundary Value Analysis, and Decision Tables are common specification-based testing techniques for reducing the number of test cases.

 Decision Table Testing is used to describe rules involving multiple input conditions.